 On the face of it, this may seem like a bit of work but it really isn’t, and I quite like that the main work is the night before in stuffing and then tying the meat.
 Because of the stuffing, the pork needs to be tied to hold everything in.
 Don’t worry about this being fiddly, it’s really not that hard – tie a not on your first loop round the pork, then you just need to move down the pork a little at a time, put the string around the pork and loop it through where you started going round, as in the picture above.
 Gently pull it to tighten without forcing the stuffing out – you just want the string snug against the meat.
 Keep doing this until you get to the end then tie again.
 It’s best to loop like this rather than do lots of ties as it makes it really easy to take off once it’s cooked.

 On the day you are cooking, all you do is sear/brown it in a pan then put it in the oven to roast.
 To serve, just cut the string and cut the pork into slices, either cutting the string first or after, it doesn’t really matter.
 This would make a delicious and stunning main for a dinner party, but is also just great to enjoy on any night at home.
-Relatively simple sides such as potatoes or rice and steamed vegetables would go nicely, or a more classic Spanish side such as escalivada (fried peppers and onions).
+Relatively simple sides such as potatoes or rice and steamed vegetables would go nicely, or a more classic Spanish side such as escalivada (fried peppers and onions) or even Spanish tortilla.
 Whatever you have with it, it’s a delicious dish, lots of delicate flavors but tasty in every bite.
-I don’t know if it’s a dinner party, but it’s certainly a party as ever at Fiesta Friday so I’m looking forward to sharing it with everyone there and seeing what else everyone has brought.

-- 1 small to medium pork tenderloin fillet - around 1lb or a bit larger
+- 1 lb pork tenderloin 450g, fillet - 1 small-medium, a bit larger is fine

 - 2 tbsp pine nuts